justynjen/justynjenBlog1/_posts/2018-04-16-15-photos-to-inspire-you-to-visit-boston.md

 This awesome little alley was blocked off to cars, perfect for wandering down for some peace and quiet.&nbsp;

 ![](/uploads/dsc07643-1.jpg)

-&nbsp;

-This was an adorable little bookstore, right across the street from the Paul Revere house.
-I ran in to buy some Artsy postcards and look at all the books.&nbsp;

 ![](/uploads/dsc07665-1.jpg)